-2. Register the SQL Server Ubuntu repository for our Ubuntu version
+2. Add the SQL Server Ubuntu Repository for our Ubuntu Version

 To register our Microsoft SQL Server Ubuntu repository for SQL Server 2019, we have to execute the dedicated command you see below.
 Note: If you are installing SQL Server 2019 on a different version of Ubuntu, replace 18.04 with your Ubuntu version.